moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 ## Deploy an ERC-20 with Hardhat {: #deploy-an-erc20-with-hardhat }

+Before we can index anything with Subsquid we need to make sure we have something to index!
 This section will walk through deploying an ERC-20 token to your ContainerChain so you can get started indexing it.
 However, you can feel free to skip to [Create a Subsquid Project](#create-a-subsquid-project) if either of the two scenarios apply:

 - You have already deployed an ERC-20 token to your ContainerChain (and made several transfers)
 - You would prefer to use an existing ERC-20 token deployed to the demo EVM ContainerChain (of which there are already several transfer events)